CHM135H Chemistry: Physical Principles

 CHM136H Introductory Organic Chemistry I

 Together with CHM135H, this course is recommended for students in many biologically oriented life and health science programs that require a small amount of chemistry.
 The course commences with a review of fundamental principles of covalent bonding to understand the structure and shape of organic molecules, where concepts of molecular conformation as well as the "handedness" of shape are introduced.
 The connection between the structure of organic molecules and their reactivity is then presented.
-This relationship is illustrated by examining the mechanisms by which reactions of alkenes, alkyl halides and alcohols take place.
+This relationship is illustrated by examining the mechanisms by which reactions of various compounds take place, with an emphasis placed on biologically-relevant carbonyl functional groups.
 The role of acid/base chemistry in these transformations is presented throughout.
-Note that as of September 2020, students must have taken and passed CHM135H prior to enrolling in CHM136H.
+Note that students must have taken and passed CHM135H prior to enrolling in CHM136H.
+CHM136H is NOT offered during the Fall semester of each academic year.

 CHM 151Y Chemistry: The Molecular Science

 The first section of the course is an intensive study of the principles of structure and reactions of organic molecules, as well as an introduction to the importance of organic molecules in biological processes.
 The next section introduces methods of structure determination, and the properties and uses of inorganic elements including novel materials and catalysts.
 Finally, the last section covers the physical principles that underlie molecular structure, reactivity and energy.
-A distinguishing feature of CHM151Y is that we assume working knowledge of introductory organic chemistry as outlined in the Ontario Grade 12 curriculum (more specifically the first three chapters of "Organic Chemistry" by J. McMurry, the required organic chemistry textbook for the course).
+A distinguishing feature of CHM151Y is that we assume working knowledge of introductory organic chemistry as outlined in the Ontario Grade 12 curriculum (more specifically the first two chapters of "Organic Chemistry: Mechanistic Patterns" by W. Ogilvie and co-authors, which is the required organic chemistry textbook for the course).

 Finally, CHM151Y has a unique "Course Community" where the undergraduate experience in chemistry is greatly enhanced through a series of biweekly workshops, research seminars, departmental tours, career guidance and social activities.